HTTP

 The idea is that a parent scope contains all children scopes, recursively.
 So if you find all the parents of a given scope, you can test it against a scope that has been provided by a user.

-For example user:books:read expands to:
+For example user:books:read will match against:

 So if any of those scopes are authorized, access can be granted.